Originally posted on Feb. 28, 2019 on Zoot580.blogspot.com.

-What’s even more admirable about Africa is how its citizens keep and value extended family as highly as they do the members of the core unit.
+What’s even more admirable about many countries and cultures in Africa is how their citizens keep and value extended family as highly as they do the members of the core unit.
 Just imagine how enjoyable life would be if the people at your family reunions were part of your everyday life.
 I don’t mean moving everybody in, but the communication, the love, the support and the camaraderie.
 Imagine how we could improve our situations with an “organization” of such magnitude.
 Just wait until I talk about what we can learn from movies like “Soul Food” and “The Godfather” in a future post.
 Yeah, I got plans for y’all.

 And having the Lord and His teachings as a foundation?
 Wow…